Congress races to avoid December government shutdown amid pandemic

 Trump already has warned that he would veto a wide-ranging defense authorization bill Congress aims to pass if a provision is included stripping Confederate leaders’ names from military bases.

 Failure by the Democratic-controlled House and Republican-controlled Senate to pass a spending bill could have dire consequences.
-Some healthcare operations could be short-staffed or otherwise interrupted at a time when COVID-19 cases in the United States have been spiking.
-Nearly 267,000 people have died in the United States as a result of the virus.
+Some health care operations could be short-staffed or otherwise interrupted at a time when COVID-19 cases in the United States have been spiking.

 The massive spending bill could be the vehicle for providing billions of dollars to state and local governments to help them handle coronavirus vaccines that are on track to be available in coming weeks and months.